Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: WFIRST Hardware

 \subsection{The Wide Field Instrument}

-The WFI has two optical channels: the first is a Wide Field Channel (WFC), the second an Integral Field Channel (IFC).
-The WFC possesses an imager and has the ability to perform slit-less grism spectroscopy, while the IFC has two small-field integral field units (IFUs).
-Combined, these instruments will be used to perform the dark energy survey, as well as the Micro-lensing, and High Latitude Surveys. \\
+The WFI has two optical channels: the first is a Wide Field Channel (WFC), the second an Integral-Field Channel (IFC).
+The WFC possesses an imager and has the ability to perform slitless grism spectroscopy, while the IFC has two small-field integral-field units (IFUs).
+Combined, these instruments will be used to perform the dark-energy survey, as well as the microlensing and high-latitude surveys. \\

-{\bf The Wide Field Channel:} In its most simplistic form the optical layout of the WFC consists of three mirrors, two fold mirrors, and an eight slot filter wheel.
-Currently, six of these slots are dedicated to imaging filters, one is for a grism that will provide low-resolution spectra of the full WFC FoV, and the last is a dark filter for calibration.
-An additional slot to the filter wheel has also been proposed, which will be used for either a bluer or redder imaging filter.
+{\bf The Wide Field Channel:} In its most simplified form, the optical layout of the WFC consists of three mirrors, two fold mirrors, and a {\red nine}-slot filter wheel.
+Currently, {\red seven} of these slots are dedicated to imaging filters, one is for a grism that will provide low-resolution spectra of the full WFC FoV, {\red and the last is a blank position dedicated to dark and flat-field calibration.}

-Eighteen 4k $\times$ 4k HgCdTe detectors (H4RG-10) will be used by the WFC, and will be arranged into a 6 $\times$ 3 array to generate an effective FoV\footnote{See~\url{https://wfirst.ipac.caltech.edu/sims/Param_db.html?csvfile=WFirstParameters_v5.0.csv} for a list of more detailed WFI parameters.} of 0.281~deg$^{2}$.
+Eighteen 4k $\times$ 4k HgCdTe detectors (H4RG-10) will be used by the WFC, and will be arranged into a $6 \times 3$ array to generate an effective FoV\footnote{See~\url{https://wfirst.ipac.caltech.edu/sims/Param_db.html?csvfile=WFirstParameters_v5.0.csv} for a list of more detailed WFI parameters.} of 0.281~deg$^{2}$.

+The {\red seven} imaging filters of the WFC are named $F062$, $Z087$, $Y106$, $J129$, $H158$, $F184$, and $W149$ (a very wide filter); hereafter, these filters will be referred to in the text as $R$, $Z$, $Y$, $J$, $H$, $F$, and $W$.
+The central wavelengths of these filters are 0.62, 0.87, 1.09, 1.30, 1.60, 1.88, and 1.40~$\mu$m (respectively), and combined they cover the 0.44--2.0~$\mu$m range, as illustrated in Figure~\ref{bands}\footnote{More filter information is provided within \url{https://wfirst.gsfc.nasa.gov/science/sdt_public/wps/references/instrument/WFIRST-WFI-Transmission_160720.xlsm} -- pages 5 through 10.}.

+The spatial resolution of the imaging component of the WFC is $\sim0.11$\arcsec~pixel$^{-1}$ with an inter-pixel capacitance {\red (IPC) of 0.02 in each of the four neighboring pixels.
+IPC is a form of crosstalk in NIR detectors, in which some of the charge from one pixel will transfer to a neighboring pixel during readout.
+The effect of IPC is to redistribute charge, {\red which can alter the full width at half-maximum intensity (FWHM) and change the impact of cosmic rays and hot pixels}.
+IPC must therefore be taken into account when calculating the point-spread function (PSF) FWHM of a source for each {\it WFIRST} filter}.